John Wayne in Utah

 The elaborate pueblo village in John Wayne's "Rio Grande" was built in Castle Valley, east of Moab.

-Ford built the set of the pueblo village in Castle Valley, located fourteen miles east of Moab off State Route 128.
+John Ford built the set of the pueblo village in Castle Valley, located fourteen miles east of Moab off State Route 128.
 The pueblo was located between Castle Rock and Fisher Towers.
+This often-reproduced photo is not from a scene in the film, it was staged for a publicity shot and John Wayne's image was then used for the artwork of the posters.

 John Wayne's cavalry troop crosses the "Rio Grande", actually Ida Gulch, a shallow area of the Colorado, off Moab.